 Find out why Thin Is In when it comes to pavement preservation.
 Thin asphalt overlays are a time-proven method for extending the life of pavement structures that are still in serviceable shape.
 NAPA has a full suite of materials on thin overlays in a variety of formats which can be downloaded below.
 For your convenience, most of these materials have been collected on one DVD, TAS-40, available in NAPA's online store.

-Thin asphalt overlays are a popular approach to pavement preservation because of their ability to provide improved ride quality, reduce pavement distresses, maintain surface geometrics, reduce noise levels, reduce life-cycle costs, and provide long-lasting service.
-IS-135, Thin Asphalt Overlays, provides guidance on when to choose thin overlays, selecting materials and designing the mixes, ensuring construction and quality control, and what type of performance benefits to expect.
+Thinlays are a popular approach to pavement preservation because of their ability to provide improved ride quality, reduce pavement distresses, maintain surface geometrics, reduce noise levels, reduce life-cycle costs, and provide long-lasting service.
+IS-135, Thin Asphalt Overlays, provides guidance on when to choose thin asphalt overlays, selecting materials and designing the mixes, ensuring construction and quality control, and what type of performance benefits to expect.

 This webinar on thin overlays was presented by Dave Newcomb, Ph.D., P.E., NAPA Vice President for Research and Technology on July 15, 2009.
 A video of the webinar can be downloaded here (this is a very large file and will take time to download):